testdouble/testdouble.js/docs/5-stubbing-results.md

 The `when()` function returns an object containing the function `thenReturn`, which is used to specify the value the test double should return if it's invoked as specified in the `when()` call.
 For now, only `thenReturn` is supported as a response type.
 For whatever reason, we haven't found an urgent need to implement two other typical responses, `thenDo` (to invoke a function that has some side effect, [#8](https://github.com/testdouble/testdouble.js/issues/8)) and `thenThrow` (to throw some error, [#7](https://github.com/testdouble/testdouble.js/issues/7)), but we'd gladly accept pull requests for either.

-## Simple, exact argument stubbing
+## Simple, precise argument stubbing

 When practicing outside-in TDD, unit tests are typically completely isolated.
 As a result, in most cases it's fair to expect that the test will be able to (and will desire to) specify the exact interactions the subject should have with each of its dependencies.
-The stubbing API exposed by testdouble.js assumes that the "rehearsed" invocation in a stubbing is made with the exact arguments the subject is expected to use.
+The stubbing API exposed by testdouble.js assumes that the "rehearsed" invocation in a stubbing is made with deeply-equivalents arguments to what the subject is expected to use.
 (Granted, that is not always desired; later, we'll show how to use so-called "argument matchers" as a means to loosen that specification.)

 ### No-argument stubbings